Degree Fields

 Industry Overview

 Firms producing transport aircraft make up the largest segment of the civil (nonmilitary) aircraft portion of the industry.
 Civil transport aircraft are produced for air transportation businesses such as airlines and cargo transportation companies.
 These aircraft range from small turboprops to wide-body jets and are used to move people and goods all over the world.
 Another segment of civil aircraft is general aviation aircraft.
-General aviation aircraft range from the small two-seaters designed for leisure use to corporate jets designed for business transport.
-Civil helicopters, which make up one of the smallest segments of civil aircraft, are commonly used by police departments, emergency medical services, and businesses such as oil and mining companies that need to transport people to remote worksites.
+Aircraft in this segment range from small two-seaters designed for leisure use to corporate jets used for business transport.
+Civil helicopters, which make up one of the smallest segments of civil aircraft, are commonly used by police and large city traffic departments, emergency medical services, and businesses such as oil and mining companies that need to transport people to remote worksites.

-Aircraft engine manufacturers, not the aircraft manufacturers, produce the engines used in civil and military aircraft.
-These manufacturers design and build engines according to the aircraft design and performance specifications of the aircraft manufacturers.
+Aircraft engine manufacturers produce the engines used in civil and military aircraft.
+Because of the specialized work involved, aircraft engines are usually manufactured by separate companies, although they are designed and built according to the aircraft design and performance specifications of the aircraft manufacturers.
 Aircraft manufacturers may use engines designed by different companies on the same type of aircraft.

 Military aircraft and helicopters are purchased by governments to meet national defense needs, such as delivering weapons to military targets and transporting troops and equipment around the globe.
 Some of these aircraft are specifically designed to deliver or guide a powerful array of ordnance to military targets with tremendous maneuverability and low detectability.
 Other aircraft, such as unmanned aerial vehicles, are produced to gather defense intelligence such as radio signals or to monitor movement on the ground.